ACS Award for Computers in Chemical & Pharmaceutical Research

 Sponsored by Accelrys

-Gasteiger received a doctorate in organic chemistry from the University of Munich (1971).
-Following a postdoctoral fellowship at the University of California, Berkeley (1971-72), he taught at the Technical University of Munich.
-In 1994, he moved to the University of Erlangen-Nürnberg, where he cofounded the Computer Chemie Centrum.
-He is one of the pioneers of chemoinformatics in Germany and has produced more than 200 scientific publications in this field.
+Goddard says that Carter's background in organometallic research as an undergrad with Robert G. Bergman and Andrew Streitwieser at UC Berkeley equipped her with "a good intuitive grasp of reaction mechanisms in organometallic reactions," which he considers the best systems to learn from.
+She has applied this know-how to problem-solving via computational methods, which has advanced chemistry in materials research, he says.

-Gasteiger was a consultant to the Beilstein Institute and to FIZ Chemie Berlin, where he was the project manager for the development of the ChemInformRX reaction database.
-He is a member of the German Chemical Society (GDCh), the American Chemical Society, and the Molecular Graphics & Modeling Society.
-He is the recipient of the Gmelin-Beilstein Medal of GDCh (1991), the Herman Skolnik Award of the ACS Division of Chemical Information (1997), and the Mike Lynch Award of the Chemical Structure Association Trust (2005).
+Carter sees a mix of scientific disciplines as essential to her research.
+"People are working on increasingly complex problems," she says.
+"I think the future will involve many computational tools from a variety of science disciplines-physics, pharma, chemistry, engineering, mathematics, and statistics.
+As a result, the interpretation and design of experiments in many fields will be empowered more and more by computational chemistry in this broader sense."

-The award address will be presented before the Division of Medicinal Chemistry.—William Schulz
+The award address will be delivered before the Division of Computers in Chemistry.

 Join the conversation